Warship Wednesday April 13, 2016 Champagne on ice via Corbeta

 -Otto Nordenskjöld’s Swedish group on the Antartic, which included at least one Norwegian, her skipper

-Her aged steam plant was replaced with two locomotive boilers and a 1850 shp triple-expansion steam engine from the wrecked Yarrow-built torpedo boat destroyer Santa Fe (doubling her speed) while her magazine was filled with high explosives to be used to help blast through polar ice if needed.
+Her aged steam plant was replaced with two locomotive boilers and an 1850 shp triple-expansion steam engine from the wrecked Yarrow-built torpedo boat destroyer Santa Fe (doubling her speed) while her magazine was filled with high explosives to be used to help blast through the polar ice if needed.

-The new ice-strengthened rescue ship, under Lt.
-Julian Irizar with the unlikely joint assistance of Lt.
+The new ice-strengthened rescue ship, under Captain Julian Irizar Camara, with the unlikely joint assistance of Lt.
 Alberto Boonen Chamaler of the Chilean Navy, was ready to help support the expeditions and soon sailed to look for the lost Swedish group.

 Stranded on Paulet Island and Snow Hill Island, which is closer to South America than any other part of the Antarctic continent, after their ship was crushed in the ice, Uruguay located and brought back all the surviving members of the Nordenskjold party in October 1903.

 The return trip was not easy for the corvette, having to dodge icebergs and some storms, but a huge crowd welcomed her when she returned to Argentina on Dec.
 23 with the feared lost explorers.

 She would soon return to the frozen continent, supporting Jean-Baptiste August Étienne Charcot’s French Antarctic Expedition in 1904.

 From there, she was transferred to perform research and survey tasks (with the Hidrografía Naval), continuing to be listed as a warship for the next few years, though was disarmed.